To Save Her Children, She Pretended To Be Crazy

 Hamayaji shows us a scar on her forehead and a missing front tooth and says she still has a dislocated shoulder from the repeated beatings.
 "They assaulted me and terrorized my family," she tells us.

 Boko Haram shot into the global headlines in April 2014 after they abducted 276 schoolgirls from their dorms in Chibok in the northeast.
-Thousands more girls, women, boys and girls have also been abducted — before and since the Chibok girls.
+Thousands more girls, women and boys have also been abducted — before and since the Chibok girls.

-At the time Boko Haram's leader bragged that the schoolgirls would be converted to Islam and forced to marry his fighters.
-Sexual abuse, rape and forced marriages were rampant, with young women, who've regained their freedom, now sharing their stories of sex exploitation, rape and physical abuse.
+At the time, Boko Haram's leader bragged that the schoolgirls would be converted to Islam and forced to marry his fighters.
+Sexual abuse, rape and forced marriages were rampant, with young women who've regained their freedom sharing their stories of sex exploitation, rape and physical abuse.

 Some have chosen to remain with their "husbands" in the bush, refusing to leave Boko Haram captivity.
 A few have openly abandoned freedom and returned to live with the insurgents.
-Using girls as young as ten and young women as suicide bombers is a hallmark of Boko Haram's campaign of violence.
+Using girls as young as 10 and young women as suicide bombers is a hallmark of Boko Haram's campaign of violence.

 But it wasn't just Hamayaji's eldest daughter, Hassana, she had to protect.
-She also had to find a way to stop the insurgents who'd occupied Madagali from harassing her family.
-That's when she hatched the plan to pretend she was mad, she says.
+She also had to find a way to stop the insurgents who had occupied Madagali from harassing her family.
+That was when she hatched the plan to pretend she was mad, she says.

 As if on stage, Hamayaji shifts back into character and re-enacts the role, with a wild look in her eyes.
 It's how she behaved during the months she was jeered at and shunned for being the "crazy woman."